7 details you may have missed on Sunday’s ‘The Walking Dead’

 - source

-- Warning: There are spoilers ahead for “The Walking Dead‘s” season nine, episode 11, “Bounty.”
+- Warning: There are spoilers ahead for “The Walking Dead‘s” season nine, episode 12, “Guardians.”

-- INSIDER breaks down some of the smaller moments and nods you may have missed on Sunday’s episode of the AMC zombie series, including a mention that Oceanside’s still intact and parallels to season four with another villain.
+- INSIDER breaks down some of the smaller moments and nods you may have missed on Sunday’s episode of the AMC zombie series, including the importance of Father Gabriel’s radio.

-Jesus returned!
-(Sort of.)
-Sunday’s episode of “The Walking Dead,” “Bounty,” kicked off with a nice flashback sequence which showed us more of Tom Payne’s dearly departed Jesus, who was killed off the show in November’s mid-season finale.
+Beta is here!
+Sunday’s episode of “The Walking Dead,” “Guardians,” finally introduced us to Ryan Hurst’s menacing-looking, but fashionable, Whisperer.

-The majority of Sunday’s episode was split between the Hilltop’s standoff with Alpha and King Ezekiel’s side mission to an abandoned theater to gather an important item for his upcoming fair to bring the communities closer.
+Sunday’s episode split its time between the makeshift Whisperer compound and Alexandria.
+Michonne finally came across Father Gabriel’s obsession with his radio project and Gabe became aware that his girlfriend Rosita is pregnant with another man’s baby.
+Drama.

-We’re mixing it up a little bit this week.
-In addition to some nods and references to past episodes, I’m adding in a few plot details you may have overlooked, which I think may be good to keep in mind as the season continues.
-Keep reading to see what you may have missed on Sunday’s “The Walking Dead.”
+In addition to some comic nods, I’m adding in a few plot details you may have overlooked and that didn’t come across as easily on Sunday’s episode after my conversation this week with Hurst.
+Keep reading to see what you may have missed on “The Walking Dead.”

-The Easter eggs start right as the episode opens with Ezekiel’s watch.
+Michonne finds out about Father Gabriel’s secret radio and isn’t a fan.

 - source